 Vanderbilt MBA 2010

-Corporate Strategy and Finance Manager at Eastman Chemical Company
+Finance Manager, Specialty Plastics Business at Eastman Chemical Company

 John Robella, a nationally ranked collegiate gymnast during his days at West Point, knows a thing or two about nimble moves.
 One of his most adroit ones came after five years in the Army and two combat tours in Iraq: earning an MBA.

 "I felt the MBA degree would help me achieve my career goals," John says.
 "It would provide the technical skills to overlay the leadership experience I gained from the military."

 John says he chose Vanderbilt for many reasons, including the great reputation of its finance professors, the front-loaded curriculum that gave him an advantage in pursuing summer internships, and the small class size, which allowed for better interaction with professors.